-So what does a kangaroo paws need to live?
+So what does a kangaroo paw need to live?
 The care for kangaroo paws requires either a growth habitat indoors, or a climate in USDA zone 9.
 Because of its tropical origins, kangaroo paws will probably need to be overwintered indoors to prevent freezing.
-To care for kangaroo paws during this dormant phase indoors, keep the plant on the dry side unless actively blooming.
+To care for kangaroo paws during this dormant phase indoors, keep the plant on the dry side unless it’s actively blooming.

 Kangaroo paws do well in a variety of habitats and soil types, but prefer well drained, slightly acidic soil in sun exposures.
 Kangaroo paws work well in containers or as accent plants in borders during summer months.

-When considering how to plant kangaroo paws, keep in mind its grass-like clumping habitat and size of 2 to 4 feet (61 cm. to 1 m.) by 1 to 2 feet.
-Depending on your climate, they are semi deciduous to evergreen plants with 1- to 2-foot long sword-shaped foliage of light to dark green fans.
+When considering how to plant kangaroo paws, keep in mind its grass-like clumping habitat and size of 2 to 4 feet (61 cm. to 1 m.) by 1 to 2 feet (30+ to 61 cm.).
+Depending on your climate, they are semi-deciduous to evergreen plants, with 1 to 2 foot (30+ to 61 cm.) long, sword-shaped foliage of light to dark green fans.

 Also known as cat’s paw and Australian sword lily, growing kangaroo paws spread from rhizomes.
 Propagation of kangaroo paws then can be accomplished via spring division or by sowing ripened seeds.

 There is limited care for kangaroo paws with regards to pests, as they are resistant to most insect marauders.
 When grown as indoor specimens, however, they may be susceptible to spider mites.